supngo/forecast2/README.md

 Exec=sh -c "sleep 60 && chromium-browser --kiosk http://localhost:8080/forecast"
 X-GNOME-Autostart-enabled=true
 ```
 4. Save the file above and reboot.
-After reboot, the forecase.service will start automatically to boot strap the forecast service.
-Then the browser will open at http://localhost:8080/forecast because of forecast.desktop
+After reboot, the forecast.service will start automatically to boot strap the forecast service.
+Then the browser will open at http://localhost:8080/forecast thanks to forecast.desktop